 Explore the parkland

-The riverside setting makes this peaceful part of Warwickshire a haven for birds and wildlife, and we've put new benches around the parkland so you can sit and enjoy the views.
+The riverside setting makes this peaceful part of Warwickshire a haven for birds and wildlife - enjoy the views from our benches around the parkland.

 Bring a picnic

-Watch Lisa and the team to find out more about the history of Charlecote's fallow deer herd and how we manage them to the highest possible welfare standards.
+Watch the team's film to find out more about the history of Charlecote's fallow deer herd and how we manage them to the highest possible welfare standards.

-Flowing through the park are both Shakespeare’s Avon and its tributary the little River Dene which had its course changed by Capability Brown.
+Flowing through the park are both Shakespeare’s Avon and its tributary, the little River Dene.

 Fishing passes are available for Places Meadow between June and March.
-Season tickets are £35.
+Season tickets are £35 (sold out for 2015).
 Three day passes each day are available at £6.50 and must be pre-booked.
-Contact Lisa Topham for more information.
+Contact Adam Maher for more information.